mebusy/notes/dev_notes/manim_readme.md

 ### create a gif

-- `-i` create a Gif instead of video
+- `-i` to create a Gif instead of video

 ```bash
 $ manim -i -ql start.py PointMovingOnShapes | mplay.py